calhuskerfan/srqc/docs/service.md

 .\start-all.ps1
 ```
 `start-all.ps1` will:
-1. start the rabbitmq container
+1. start the RabbitMQ image in a container.
-1. launch a browser pointed to localhost:http://localhost:15672/
+1. launch a browser pointed to localhost at http://localhost:15672/.
-1. start the processing hosted service in a terminal window
+1. start the processing hosted service in a terminal window.
-1. start the consuming holsted service in a terminal window
+1. start the consuming holsted service in a terminal window.
 1. start the producing application in a terminal window.

 The producing application will shut down once it has sent its prescribed message count.
-The processing and consuming services will remain running until the user closes them down.
+The processing and consuming services will remain running until the user closes them.

 ## Details and Other Execution options

+The demonstration system is made of four primary components, each is described below.

 ### RabbitMQ running as a docker container

+the RabbitMQ container serves as the message broker to connect the producer to the processor and the processor to the consumer.

 ```ps
 docker run `